Task organisation for dev projects,

 }

 A run.sh task file is a plain regular shell script.
-There is no special magic to it, it just adheres to the following convention:
+It behaves exactly as you would expect from any other shell script.
+There is no special magic to it, except that it adheres to the following convention:

-These notation rules allow the run CLI tool to pick up the tasks, e.g.:
+These notation rules allow the run task runner to recognise and process the tasks.

-Without the run CLI tool available (e.g. when in a CI or production environment), you can still access your tasks by sourcing the run.sh task file and then directly calling the task commands by their original names.
+Without the task runner available (e.g. when in a CI or production environment), you can still access your tasks by sourcing the run.sh task file and then directly calling the task commands by their original names.

 Why?